SCUR0/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-Personal collection of powershell scripts
+Personal collection of powershell scripts used at home